The Power to Choose Your Electricity Provider What It Means for You

 Power To Choose - Dallas / Fort Worth Area Rates

 Power to Choose Abilene / San Angelo

 Power To Choose - Bay City / Eagle Lake / McAllen

 Shop energy rates for your zip code below.

 Electricity Rate Guide

-Electric rates are for comparison purposes only and are subject to change without notice.
-Customer pricing will be final only after signing an electric provider’s service agreement.
-Not all of the cities in our service areas have electric choices and our pricing is based on each area rates.
+Electric rates are for comparison purposes only and are subject to change without notice and are only final when a service agreement has been completed with your chosen electricity provider.
+Not all of the cities in our service areas have electric choice and our pricing is based on each area rates.
 This site is in no way associated with PowerToChoose.org is operated by the PUC of the State Of Texas and has a limited and different choice of rates and plans.

 The average price per kWh is displayed for each of our retail electric providers and is based on 2,000 kWh per month usage.
 It is inclusive of fixed and variable local charges.
 The price disclosed for each retail electric provider is an example based on average usage patterns.
 Your actual average price for electric service will vary according to your actual electricity usage.